harshvardhan/SgMobileData/README.md

 Allows you to browse through the yearly records of Mobile data consumption in Singapore.

 Each result from API call is kept in the database in `Result` table.
-The actual `Repo` instances live in the `Repo` table.

-**NOTE** The UI currently loads all `Repo` items at once, which would not perform well on lower end devices.
-Instead of manually writing lazy adapters, we've decided to wait until the built in support in Room is released.
+**NOTE** The UI currently loads all `Results` items at once, which would not perform well on lower end devices.
+But since the list, by virtue of the type of its content, will not grow exponentially hence one-time load should work for this problem.

 ### Building
 You can open the project in Android studio and press run.